DigitalNZ/supplejack/README.md

 jekyll build --watch
 ```

 This will rebuild the site automatically when you save changes.
+Once you are happy with your changes commit them and push to Github.
+As soon as you have pushed you should see the changes reflected on http://digitalnz.github.io/supplejack/

+**Note:** For every file that you have edited there should be a corresponding HTML file to commit too.

 ## Creating new pages